IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 This guide introduces how to develop a Bluemix CLI plug-in by using utilities and libraries provided by Bluemix CLI SDK.
 It also covers specifications including wording, format and color of the terminal output that we highly recommend developers to follow.

+You can see the API doc in [GoDoc](https://godoc.org/github.com/IBM-Cloud/ibm-cloud-cli-sdk).

 ## 1. Plug-in Context Management

 Bluemix CLI SDK provides a set of APIs to register and manage plug-ins.
 It is similar to CF plug-in interface, but has more Bluemix specific extensions.